Jurassic World Dominion: Critical response

 Michael Phillips of the Chicago Tribune gave the film two out of four stars, describing Dominion as the franchise's weakest entry, criticizing its dialogue and calling Owen and Claire "thinly conceived".
 For Rolling Stone, David Fear wrote that compared to the original Jurassic Park, "Dominion feels like a contractual obligation at best, and a D.O.A. attempt to wring one last drop out of an already depleted brand at worst."
 According to a Variety review, "Of the three Jurassic World movies, Dominion is the least silly and most entertaining.
 But that's not saying much.
 This 'stop to ask if they should' cycle's human characters were never especially interesting, and why should we trust Trevorrow to suddenly make them so?"
 The Jewish Chronicle critic Linda Marric gave the film two out of five stars and wrote, "Overall, and bar a few good performances, Dominion fails on almost all accounts by delivering a story that is too preposterous even for a franchise that has demanded that we suspend disbelief for the last 3 decades."

-Other reviews were mixed.
 Mark Feeney of The Boston Globe wrote, "The movie has its moments, and the CGI really is fabulous, but this go-round feels fairly tired.
 It's also too long, and much of it is paced in a somewhat ... leisurely? ... fashion."
 For Tribune News Service, Katie Walsh praised the performances of newcomers DeWanda Wise and Mamoudou Athie and called the motorcycle chase scene "the film's best, and most innovative, set piece" but called Dominion "not exactly satisfying, lacking in true suspense, tension and the kind of thrilling spectacle that Spielberg so effortlessly mastered in the first Jurassic Park, a cinematic high that we'll be chasing forever".

-The return of Sattler, Grant and Malcolm received mixed reception.
-Bilge Ebiri of Vulture.com wrote, "While it's certainly nice to see Dern, Neill, and Goldblum play these people again, it'd be nicer if the script gave them well-written dialogue or placed them in interesting situations".
+Reactions to Grant, Malcolm, and Sattler's returns were particularly polarized.
+Bilge Ebiri of Vulture wrote, "While it's certainly nice to see Dern, Neill, and Goldblum play these people again, it'd be nicer if the script gave them well-written dialogue or placed them in interesting situations".
 Maggie Boccella of Collider praised their acting but was also critical of the writing.
 She stated that the trio "feel like aimless last-minute additions, like their presence only serves to remind audiences of how good things used to be".
 Ian Freer of Empire praised their return, stating that it "provides a sharp contrast" to Owen and Claire, the "relatively colourless heroes of the later trilogy".
 Mashable's Kristy Puchko felt that the trio were given little to do in the film.
 According to Johnny Oleksinski of the New York Post, "You'd think it would be nostalgic to see Dern, Neill and Jeff Goldblum together again, but they all act like old fogies, and they're written to sound like morons".
 Zoe Jordan of Screen Rant opined that the film "undermines the unique characteristics that define" the trio.
 David Crow, writing for Den of Geek, praised the romantic reunion between Grant and Sattler.